gigwegbe/synthetic_data_with_nvidia_replicator_and_edge_impulse/publish.md

     )
 return lights.node
 ```
-We fixed the position and rotation, selected the tabletop materials, chose an additional Mahogany material, and alternated the material in the data generation process.
+We fixed the position and rotation, selected the tabletop materials, chose an additional <strong>Mahogany</strong> material, and alternated the material in the data generation process.
 ```python
 # Import and position the table object